47

 ROI Score: 47/100 · Below Average Value

 Bushnell University scores 47 (Below Average Value) on the CampusROI scale.
 The institution is an evangelical Christian university in Eugene, Oregon with 517 enrolled students and a net price of $20,789.
-The sub-score profile reveals a concentrated problem: the repayment rate sub-score of 31 indicates that only 66.7% of borrowers are reducing principal at three years -- meaning 1 in 3 borrowers is not making progress on debt.
+The sub-score profile reveals a concentrated problem: the repayment rate sub-score of 31 indicates that only 66.7% of borrowers are reducing principal at three years - meaning 1 in 3 borrowers is not making progress on debt.
 Combined with a 56.0% completion rate and a 12.0-year payback period, the overall institutional profile is weak.
 However, Registered Nursing is a dramatic outlier: 19 graduates, $102,985 year-one, $131,400 four-year, debt-to-earnings ratio of 0.279 (ROI grade B+).
 Oregon's RN shortage and Eugene-area healthcare compensation premiums drive these figures.
-The nursing program is one of the strongest in the lower-ROI tier of this batch.
+The nursing program is one of the strongest in the lower-ROI tier of our dataset.
 Outside nursing, the program data is thin: 18 Multi/Interdisciplinary Studies graduates (B grade, no year-one earnings), 10 Business Administration graduates (C+ grade), and 8 Teacher Education graduates (no debt data).
 Bushnell's median 6-year earnings of $37,300 is dragged down by its small, diverse student body in lower-earning fields.
 The ACT range of 18-20 (unusually low) suggests Bushnell admits students across a very wide preparation spectrum.

 Payback Period